SH801/haselwimmer/README.md

 - [App_Code]: Contains the main C# class 'Ucam_Webauth'.
 - [bin]: The location for the binary DLLs for OpenSSL and OpenSSL.NET.
 - [certificates]: Temporary location for Raven public key certificates.
-- [docs]: Contains supporting documentation.
+- [docs]: Supporting documentation.
 - [logs]: The location for log files created by the module.
-- Default.aspx: A sample file showing how 'Ucam_Webauth' is used to provide Raven authentication.
+- Default.aspx: A sample file showing how the 'Ucam_Webauth' class is used to provide Raven authentication.
-- Test.aspx: A test file for unit testing the 'Ucam_Webauth' module using the
-- 'Ucam_RavenWLS' dummy Raven server (separate project, not included).
+- Test.aspx: A test file for unit testing the 'Ucam_Webauth' module using the 'Ucam_RavenWLS' dummy Raven server (separate project, not included).
-Ucam_Webauth.sln: A Microsoft Visual Studio Solution file for the module.
+- Ucam_Webauth.sln: A Microsoft Visual Studio Solution file for the module.

 Platform requirements
 ---------------------
-This module has been tested on .NET Framework 2.0.
+This module has been tested on .NET Framework 2.0 and should be compatible with all later versions of .NET

 Installation
 ------------